rmari/homer/README.md

 color_palette = [Qt.black, Qt.gray, ... ]
 ```
-The number of colors is unlimited, but must be a [Qt color](http://qt-project.org/doc/qt-4.8/qcolor.html).
+The number of colors is unlimited.
+Colors must be [Qt colors](http://qt-project.org/doc/qt-4.8/qcolor.html).

 Meanwhile, a solution is to modify by hand the colordef array in the homerFrame class.